thestochasticman/gopher_client/Report.md

 		* 3
 	*  Content
 		* ``.\r\n``
-		* This is basically the end term for text data transfer gophers.
+		* This is basically the end term for text data transfer in gophers.

 * Some More Samples of the content
 	* ![Contents of the TextFiles](Images/TextFilesContent.png)